|About this course:|

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

-Books (seven books of course units); Stendhal, A Life of Napoleon, translated by Roland Gant, edited by A. Lentin; other printed materials; DVDs (including a full production of Mozart’s Don Giovanni), audio CDs, two CD-ROMs.
+Books (seven books of module units); Stendhal, A Life of Napoleon, translated by Roland Gant, edited by A. Lentin; other printed materials; DVDs (including a full production of Mozart’s Don Giovanni), audio CDs, two CD-ROMs.

 You will need a television; DVD player; audio CD player.